Buckminsterfullerene02/dev-guide/src/FinalNotes.md

 Make sure that you are always open-minded to feedback from modders.
 If you are not, then I can guarantee that you will not be able to make the best modding experience possible.

-If you learnt something from this document, please support me by sharing this with other developers.
+If you learnt something from this document, please support UE modding by sharing this with other developers.
 My only goal is to spread awareness of modding possibilities in the Unreal Engine ecosystem.